jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 1.6 -Create Detail Routes

 @pytest.mark.app-create-detail-routes We need routes for individual employers and jobs.
-Create two functions one called `employer` and the other called `job`.
+In `app.py` create two functions one called `employer` and the other called `job`.
 Add route decorators to bind these functions with the appropriate URLs:
 - `/employer` to the `employer` function
 - `/job` to the `job `function.